freddie400/DSnAlgo_Notes/MarkDown_Tut.md

 ## Mention a code

-backtick pair ` for a side word..
+backtick pair ` for a single word..

 3 backticks for a code block